Free Micro e-MBA Module #9: Basics in Developing Your Fundraising Plan

 1. What are 2 reasons why a grantwriter should not be hired based on a contingency fee, that is, based on how much money he or she will raise?
 (See Do’s and Don’t’s of Hiring a Grantwriter.)

-2. What should you look for when hiring a fundraiser or grantwriter -- what are at least 3 of the 5 reasons to hire a fundraising consultant?
-(See Hiring a Consultant.)
+2. What should you look for when hiring a fundraiser or grantwriter — what are at least 3 of the 5 reasons to hire a fundraising consultant?
+(See Hiring a Consultant: 12 Essential Tips.)

 3. What are at least 5 benefits of hiring a fundraising consultant?
-(See Hiring a Consultant.)
+(See Benefit of Hiring a Fundraising Consultant.)

 ACTIVITIES TO BUILD SYSTEMS AND PRACTICES